zinnirahkasim/tug_ist_model_based_diagnosis/README.txt

  rule3: AB(Usb)->n_ok(scan_Frequency)
  rule4: AB(Usb)->n_ok(odom_Frequency)

-Step6.
-No run SD_Node.py which reads the Model from SD.yaml and publishes it on topic /Diagnostic_Model.
+Step5.
+Now run "sd_node.py" that reads the Model from SD.yaml and publishes it on topic /Diagnostic_Model.
       i.e $rosrun diagnosis_observers SD.py

-OUTPUT: If /scan and /odom gives the ok observation then diagnosis will be consistent otherwise not consistent.
+OUTPUT: If /scan and /odom give the "ok" observations then diagnosis will be "consistent" otherwise "inconsistent".

 -----------------------------------
 Thanks.
 LATER Version is under preparation.
 -----------------------------------